delehef/asgart/README.md

 _Please note that ASGART following the [semver](https://semver.org/) versioning scheme, an increase in the major version number reflects a non backward-compatible update._

+## v2.1
+- Ensure that multiple fragments in a mFASTA file are processed separately
+- Add a flag to specify the minimum width of a chord
+- Add filtering options
+- Add tooltips to chord graphs
+- Fix output files naming scheme

 ## v2.0.2

 - Fix a bound-checking bug where the last chunk would not be processed.